Evan Strong | Former Patient

 "Fantastic work, thanks so very much.
 It means so much to him and he's had nothing but high praise for his relationship with his prosthetic team."

 "This company is amazing!
 They have gone above and beyond in making cervical braces for my 15 month old.
 Their customer service is amazing.
-We love Mike Norell, he is dedicated to his craft.
-It's because of his dedication that Abby is walking just a couple months after having her cervical spine fused.
 Great Company!"

 "Norell Prosthetics has provided me with a leg prosthesis that I have now worn for over two years.
 I am pleased with the professional and pleasant manner of the staff.
 Many thanks to you all."